 As most teenagers can attest, this peculiar sleep schedule is often met with some resistance from parents and misunderstanding from older adults in general.
 Here are a few tips that’ll help teenagers get the best sleep possible:

 Communication is key during this time when your sleep schedule requires some debate and negotiation.
 It’s important to make sure you’re (tactfully) communicating to your parents that staying up later and needing to sleep in is a biological need, and it doesn’t stem from any poor choices on your part.
+Communication also goes both ways—parents, make sure to talk with your teen if you notice they're not getting as much sleep as they need.

 As much as it’s under your control, wake up and head to bed at the same time every day (even on weekends!), as this will help your body settle into a great pattern of sleepiness and alertness at just the right times.